mansigharat/multi-turn-streaming-chatbot/README.md

 # Multi-Turn CLI Chatbot

-A simple command-line chatbot built with Python and the OpenAI Responses API (via Groq).
-Supports full conversation memory, live streamed replies, and mid-conversation system prompt switching.
+A simple chatbot made with Python using the OpenAI Python SDK and the Groq API.
+It remembers the conversation, shows replies as they are generated, and lets you change the chatbot's personality during the chat.

 ## Features

-- **Multi-turn memory**: the bot remembers everything said earlier in the conversation, not just the last message
+* **Conversation memory:** Remembers everything you and the chatbot have said.
-- **Streaming output**: replies appear live in the terminal, piece by piece, instead of waiting for the full answer
+* **Live streaming:** Shows the reply word by word instead of waiting for the full answer.
-- **System prompt switching**: change the bot's persona mid-chat using `/switch <persona>`, without losing conversation history
+* **Change personality:** Use `/switch <persona>` to change the chatbot's behavior without losing the conversation.
-- **Simple CLI interface**: no frontend, just terminal in and out
+* **Command-line app:** Runs completely in the terminal.

 ## Tech Stack

-- Python
+* Python
-- OpenAI Python SDK
+* OpenAI Python SDK
-- Groq API (OpenAI-compatible endpoint, used as a free alternative to OpenAI's paid API)
+* Groq API
-- python-dotenv for API key management
+* python-dotenv

 ## Setup

-1. Clone this repo
+1. Clone this repository.

-2. Create a virtual environment and activate it
+2. Create and activate a virtual environment.

-3. Install dependencies:
+3. Install the required packages:

    ```
    pip install openai python-dotenv
    ```

-4. Create a `.env` file in the project root with your Groq API key:
+4. Create a `.env` file in the project folder:

    ```
    GROQ_API_KEY=your_key_here
    ```

 5. Run the chatbot:

    ```
    python chatbot.py
    ```

 ## Usage

-Type normally to chat.
-The bot keeps track of everything said so far.
+Start typing to chat with the bot.
+It remembers the whole conversation.

-**Switch the bot's persona:**
+### Change the chatbot's personality

 ```
 /switch strict math teacher
 ```

-This replaces the bot's system instructions on the spot.
-Conversation history is kept, only the persona changes.
+This changes the chatbot's personality but keeps the conversation history.

-**Exit the chat:**
+### Exit the chatbot

 ```
 exit
 ```